Collage Into Painting (5 Sessions)

 Alicia Link

-Alicia Link is a multidisciplinary visual artist, educator, and arts writer whose work interrogates systems that restrict and limit our agency and understanding of our bodies.
-Rooted in both object-making, painting, and performance strategies, her practice privileges material experimentation and process as a means of engaging with embodied memory, labor, and the politics of value—both personal and cultural.
+Alicia Link is a multidisciplinary visual artist and educator whose work interrogates systems that restrict and limit our agency and understanding of our bodies.
+Working across object-making, painting, and performance, her practice privileges material experimentation and process as a means of engaging with embodied memory, labor, and the politics of value—both personal and cultural.

-She holds a BFA in Painting from Boston University and an MFA in Studio Art from the University of Texas at Austin.
-Link has participated in residencies at Tiger Strikes Asteroid in Philadelphia, PA, and Vermont Studio Center, where she was a residency fellowship recipient.
-She has exhibited at galleries and arts centers across the US, including Space Heater Gallery, Brooklyn; Roy G Biv Gallery, Columbus, OH; the Visual Arts Center in Austin, TX; and AUTOMAT, Philadelphia.
-She currently teaches at Tyler School of Art and Architecture at Temple University and Fleisher Art Memorial.
-She views the classroom as a radical space for exchanging and investing in ideas while encouraging critical conversations about how art connects to broader political concerns.
+Link holds a BFA in Painting from Boston University and an MFA in Studio Art from the University of Texas at Austin.
+She has participated in residencies at Tiger Strikes Asteroid (Philadelphia, PA), Vermont Studio Center (Johnson, VT), and Officina Stamperia del Notaio (Tusa, Sicily).
+She’s exhibited nationally at venues including Space Heater Gallery (Brooklyn, NY), Roy G Biv Gallery (Columbus, OH), the Visual Arts Center (Austin, TX), and AUTOMAT (Philadelphia, PA).
+She currently teaches at Tyler School of Art and Architecture at Temple University and at Fleisher Art Memorial, and is a member of the collective Tiger Strikes Asteroid.